clmurphey/clmurphey.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a second-year PhD Student in Computer Science at the University of Colorado - Boulder.
+I am a rising third-year Ph.D.
+Student in Computer Science at the University of Colorado - Boulder.
 My advisors are [Liz Bradley](https://home.cs.colorado.edu/~lizb/) and [Jed Brown](https://jedbrown.org/).

 In a semi-recent past life, I worked as a mechanical engineer and registered U.S. patent agent.
 Specializing in thermodynamics, fluid dynamics, and manufacturing, I wrote and prosecuted over 100 patent applications on a broad range of hardware and software technologies.
 Some of my other projects include numerous computational models simulating biomechanical growth and remodeling, cardiac electrical pacing, combustion engines, and cogeneration plants.